-A: For Exelon Shareholders: If you are an Exelon shareholder of record as of the close of business on special meeting, you are entitled to receive notice of and to vote at the Exelon special meeting.
+A: For Exelon Shareholders: If you are an Exelon shareholder of record as of the close of business on October 7, 2011, the record date for the Exelon special meeting, you are entitled to receive notice of and to vote at the Exelon special meeting.

-For Constellation Stockholders: If you are a Constellation stockholder of record as of the close of business on , 2011, the record date for the Constellation special meeting, you are entitled to receive notice of and to vote at the Constellation special meeting.
+For Constellation Stockholders: If you are a Constellation stockholder of record as of the close of business on October 7, 2011, the record date for the Constellation special meeting, you are entitled to receive notice of and to vote at the Constellation special meeting.